aeolion7/bundesliga/README.md

 An application that displays data about the Bundesliga, the premier football league in Germany.

 New features will be added periodically!
-Please note that the application is not currently optimized for mobile browsers.
-This optimization is currently under development.
+Please note that the application is not yet optimized for mobile browsers, and is best viewed on a desktop (or laptop!) browser.
+Mobile responsiveness is currently a work in progress.

 Football data provided by the [Football-Data.org API](https://www.football-data.org/).